 We proudly debuted as a Blue Ribbon member of the Goldendoodle Association of North America.
 Membership requires adherence to a Code of Ethics as well as extensive genetic and other health testing to ensure that only the healthiest dogs are produced.

-I groom my dogs myself.
+I used to groom my dogs myself.
 I began by grooming 2 mini schnauzers for over 10 years.
-When I started having Gdoodles, I felt that was more fur than I wanted to deal with, so I had Dani groomed professionally.
+When I started having Goldendoodles, (much less 3 of them), I felt that was more fur than I wanted to deal with, so I had Dani groomed professionally.

 The GANA Website has an excellent resource page About the Breed which covers History, Coat Types and Colors, Generations and Sizes.
-It is a great place to start a search for your very own Goldendoodle puppy.
+It is a great place to start learning about the breed.